 Any tax refund or return payment prior to filing for bankruptcy becomes part of your bankruptcy estate.
 However, you may receive refunds issued after your bankruptcy filing date, depending on the amount and any applicable laws.
 In some cases, your tax refund or return payment goes toward paying your creditors.

-However, filing for bankruptcy could damage your credit score and make certain financial transactions more difficult, like getting a loan.
+However, there are consequences of filing for bankruptcy.
+For example, your credit score will likely take a hit.
+It can also make certain financial transactions more difficult, like getting a loan or buying a home.
 Declaring bankruptcy is usually your last option.

 Before impairing your credit by filing for bankruptcy, check out a few tax relief alternatives.
 For instance, the IRS offers tax relief provisions if you were a victim of a disaster situation, including: